sahibmundi/SMART-POWER-IOT-PROJECT/README.md

 ---------------------------------------------------------------------
 ## 🛠️ TECHNOLOGY USED
-1. **IoT**: ESP32 Microcontroller for hardware integration.
+1. **IoT**: ESP32 for hardware integration.
 2. **Flutter**: Mobile app development.
 3. **MQTT Protocol**: For data communication.
 4. **Arduino-IDE**: To program the Microcontroller.

 ----------------------------------------------------------------------
 ## 💡 FUTURE IMPROVEMENTS
-1. Solar panel integration for renewable energy management.
+1. Solar Panel integration for renewable energy management.
 2. Implement machine learning for predictive power usage.
 3. Extend support for smart home devices like ACs or heaters.